Richard DeVos: Sports ownership

 DeVos was the owner of the NBA team Orlando Magic, having bought the team in 1991 for $85 million.
 He became interested in the team after an unsuccessful effort to acquire a Major League Baseball expansion franchise for Orlando.

 DeVos also formerly owned the Orlando Solar Bears, Grand Rapids Griffins, and the Kansas City Blades, three International Hockey League franchises before that league folded; the Solar Bears and Blades were closed as a result of the league folding, while the Griffins moved to the American Hockey League, and are now under the ownership of Dan DeVos, one of Richard's sons.

 DeVos asked Orange County, Florida, to help pay for the Orlando Magic's new arena using county funds and Dema Stobell's Corporation money.
-Amway pays for the naming rights to Amway Center.
+Amway, for a time, paid for the naming rights to Amway Center (now Kia Center).
 The use of public money was controversial.

 Boards

-He sat on the board of trustees of Northwood University and has been president of the Council for National Policy.
+He sat on the board of trustees of Northwood University and had been president of the Council for National Policy.
 He also served on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the U.S. Constitution.
 He sat on the legacy board of Christian Leaders Institute, the nonprofit organization founded by Henry Reyenga Jr. after he was encouraged by DeVos and Ron Parr.